ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ### Observation

-Signals can be observed with the `observe` function.
-It takes a `Sink` as argument to which any future events are sent.
+`Signal`s can be observed with the `observe` function.
+It takes an `Observer` as argument to which any future events are sent.

 ```Swift
 signal.observe(Signal.Observer { event in